C0LEsGaMinGDEV/farmtopia/data/note.md

-All the farms stored in the <a href=https://c0lesgamingdev.github.io/farmtopia/data/farms>/data/farms/</a> folder can be updated without updating your game!
+All the farms stored in the [/data/farms/]([https://www.genome.gov/](https://c0lesgamingdev.github.io/farmtopia/data/farms) folder can be updated without updating your game!
 Pretty cool huh :)